aws-samples/amazon-kinesis-video-streams-media-screencast-android/README.md

 Through Amazon Cognito service, we can authorize logged-in users to use the aws service.
 This app uses the kinesis video stream service for screen casting.
 It is necessary to add the AmazonKinesisVideoStreamFullAccess policy to the IAM role specified in the Authenticated role so that authenticated users can use the kinesis video stream service.
 Congito > Federated Identities > Edit identity pool > Authenticated role

-IAM > Roles > amplify-webrtcandroid-dev-220724-authRole > Attach policies, add “AmazonKinesisAnalyticsFullAccess”
+IAM > Roles > select your authenticated role. ex) 'amplify-webrtcandroid-dev-220724-authRole’  > Attach policies, add “AmazonKinesisAnalyticsFullAccess”